Dangerous Areas, Nice

 Be warned that if you decide walking along Promenade des Anglais, chances are you'll be approached by a man, especially if you decide resting on a bench/blue chair.
-He'll start chatting and if you're naive enough, he'll follow you to your hotel and sometimes even harrass you.
+He'll start chatting and if you're naive enough ro too chatty, he'll follow you to your hotel (or if you are stupid enough to tell them where you are staying) and sometimes even harrass you.
 For some reason, this kind of person tends to be interested in foreigners and/or mature solo women...
 It may be harmless but you'll never know.
-I knew someone who was followed to her hotel and this guy wouldn't stop wanting to go to her room.
-She got scared.
+I knew a couple of women who were followed to their hotel and the guy wouldn't stop wanting to go to her room.
+They got scared.

 If someone starts following you, don't hesitate and enter in the very first shop you spot.
 Explain your problem and I'm sure someone will help you out.

 If you are a single woman and plan to rest peacefully at one of the benches at Promenade du Paillon; some drunkard will come and start to chat you up and sexually harass you.

 You can call the police and they will basically tell you to get lost and not press charges because you are a tourist.

 Great way to have a good word of mouth publicity and get more tourists in the area!

 These are serial offenders and keep on targeting tourists because police acts in such a casual manner.